marcogillies/Piavca/PIAVCA/Python/Piavca/PiavcaGlut/ReadMe.txt

 To rebuild you need to do the following:

+NB DO NOT DO THIS UNLESS YOU HAVE CHANGED THE INTERFACE TO PiavcaGlut AND HAVE SWIG INSTALLED

 1) right click on PiavcaGlut.i and choose properties->General->Exclude From Build and choose No

 2) right click on PiavcaGlut.i and choose compile (or compile it however you want).